moonpic/himitsu/src/getting-started/index.md

 Once there, you can add repositories by inputing URLs ending with `index.min.json`.

+--Once you've added a repository, it will automatically refresh.
+---*You can now tap the download button next to extensions to install them.*

 ::: caution
 Himitsu will not provide resources for any unofficial repositories.
 Beware that any third-party repositories or extensions will have full access to the app and may contain malware.

-Once you've added a repository, it will automatically refresh

-You can now tap the download button next to extensions to install them.

 @tab Manual extensions